We have put together a Lüderitz to Walvis Bay dune adventure with a “twist”, something different from the everyday tour.

 Beverages and water.

-First evening accommodation in Aus.
+First evening accommodation and meals in Aus.

 Last night accommodation in Walvis Bay.